The 18 Best Toys for 10-Month-Olds

 - Songs vary, some versions don’t have “Do Your Ears Hang Low”

-Peek-a-boo is a game any 10-month-old can get on board with, and this plush, animated bunny delivers an enthusiastic performance, with moving ears that droop to cover up its eyes during play.
-And that’s not all—Flora also sings, flapping her ears to keep the rhythm and keep baby equally animated and engaged.
+Peek-a-boo is a game any 10-month-old can get on board with, and one many experts recommend for developing object permanence and promoting connection.
+And this plush, animated bunny delivers an enthusiastic performance, with moving ears that droop to cover up its eyes during play.
+Flora also sings, flapping her ears to the rhythm with a touch of its fur or a hug, keeping baby equally animated and engaged.
 Adjustable audio makes this toy beloved by parents—just hold either foot for a few seconds to bring the volume down.
+When it comes to amassing a robust collection of stuffies for your little one, the limit does not exist with Flora!

-Musical plush for cognitive development
+Best 10-month-old toy for cognitive development

 - Hidden volume button